Butv10

-Established in 1989 as BUTV and rebranded butv10 in 2005, the organization produces an array of news, information, sports, drama, comedy, and variety programming.
+Established in 1984 as BUTV by then COM freshman Staffan Sandberg and rebranded BUTV10 in 2005, the organization produces an array of news, information, sports, drama, comedy, and variety programming.
 Content has received multiple Associated Press, NATAS, Telly, and Webby Award recognitions.

-Open to any BU student, annual membership exceeds 250. butv10’s 14 productions and administrative departments are based at the Boston University College of Communication.

 Origins

-Though students had been producing content for years under the organization known as BUTV, Boston University had no formal distribution platform.
+BUTV was established in 1984 by COM freshman Staffan Sandberg.
+Though students produced content under the BUTV umbrella for two decades, Boston University had no formal distribution platform.
 According to butv10 faculty advisor Christophor Cavalieri, once the campus was wired for cable, the plan for a student-run television station was initiated in September 2005.
 The name BUTV10 was announced in November 2005, and the channel premiered on February 22, 2006.
-The student production group was also renamed Growling Dog Productions.
+The student production group was also renamed Growling Dog Productions, as BU's mascot is Rhett the Boston Terrier.
+The network's production facilities and administrative departments are based at the College of Communication.
+Membership is open to any BU student.

-Past and current programs
+Programs

 Awards and nominations

 butv10 has received various awards and nominations.
 In 2007, Inside Boston executive producers Ted Fioraliso and Brittany Oat won the Fox News Channel College Challenge for a news package on an eminent domain case, receiving cash prizes for themselves and butv10.